aws-observability/aws-otel-collector/docs/developers/ecs-demo.md

 }
 ```
 5. Choose Review policy.
-6. On the Review policy page, enter `ECS-AWSObservability` for the Name and choose Create policy.
+6. On the Review policy page, enter `ECS-AWSOTel` for the Name and choose Create policy.

-#### Create ECS-AWSObservability IAM Role
+#### Create ECS-AWSOTel IAM Role
 1. Open the IAM console at https://console.aws.amazon.com/iam/.
 2. In the navigation pane, choose **Roles, Create role**.
 3. In the Select type of trusted entity section, choose **AWS service**.
 4. For Choose a use case, choose Elastic Container Service.
 5. For Select your use case, choose Elastic Container Service Task, then choose Next: Tags.
 5. Choose Next: Review.
-6. On the Review page, enter `ECS-AWSObservability` for the Name and choose Create role.
+6. On the Review page, enter `ECS-AWSOTel` for the Name and choose Create role.

 #### Install AOC on Amazon ECS as sidecar
 The easiest way to deploy AOC on Amazon ECS is to run it as a sidecar, defining it in the same task definition as your application.